top 0

 Baumhaus

-Hidden inside Baumhaus, a creative learning centre, the playroom and coffee lounges are open to non-current students aged six months to six years.
-A birchwood treehouse is the star of the show—a symbolisation of safety, family and imagination, the treehouse was crafted and custom-made in Germany from quality birch wood.
+Hidden inside Baumhaus, a creative learning centre, the playroom and coffee lounges are open to non-current students aged up to four years old.
+A birchwood treehouse is the star of the show—a symbolisation of safety, family, and imagination, the treehouse was crafted and custom-made in Germany from quality birch wood.
 The unique shape of the treehouse is based on studies in child development, stimulating children’s physical and motor skill development.
-Visits cost $120 per child and $60 per additional sibling.
+Each visit costs $120 per child, with free admission for children aged five months and under.

 Baumhaus, 1/F, Kar Yau Building, 36–44 Queen’s Road East, Wan Chai | (+852) 2321 5898